Charlie Brewer

-Charlie Brewer is an American football quarterback for the Liberty Flames.
-He previously played for the Baylor Bears and the Utah Utes.
+Charlie Brewer (born November 26, 1998) is an American football coach and former quarterback.
+He played college football for the Baylor Bears, Utah Utes and Liberty Flames.
+He was a member of the Ottawa Redblacks of the Canadian Football League (CFL).

-Early life and high school
+Early life

 Brewer grew up in Austin, Texas and attended Lake Travis High School.
-As a senior, Brewer was named the Associated Press Texas Player of the Year after setting a national high school record with a 77.4% completion rate on 340 pass attempts for 3,908 yards and 54 touchdowns against three interceptions 746 yards and nine touchdowns on 88 attempts as Lake Travis won the Class 6A State Championship.
+As a senior, Brewer was named the Associated Press Texas Player of the Year after setting a national high school record with a 77.4% completion rate on 340 pass attempts for 3,908 yards and 54 touchdowns against three interceptions and ran for 746 yards and nine touchdowns on 88 attempts in a season in which Lake Travis won the Class 6A State Championship.
 Brewer initially committed to play college football at SMU, but flipped his commitment to Baylor at the end of his senior season.